• Home

 Instructions

-• Heat oven or air fryer to 400F.
+• Heat oven to 450F.

 • Prepare an ice bath by filling a bowl larger than the pot halfway with ice and water.

 Transfer the blended mixture to a pot and add in the reserved corn cob, corn silk, and roasted corn husks.
-Cook over medium heat, stirring often until the mixture reaches 170F.
-Place the pot over the ice bath to cool.
-Once cold, transfer to the refrigerator to steep overnight.
+Cook over medium heat, stirring often until the mixture reaches 170F (cook to same temp even if using egg yolks).

 To serve, allow the ice cream to thaw slightly at room temperature for 5 minutes for easier scooping.